ptsteadman/kaboodle/README.md

 If you have Google Analytics, kaboodle will automatically send tracking events when users click on kaboodle 'ads'.
 These events can be viewed in the `Behavior > Events > Overview` section of GA.
+You could adapt this to run a DIY ad server.

 ### About/License
 Created for [Best Stories Online](http://beststoriesonline.com).
 MIT License.